melroseceballos/melroseceballos/README.md

 * 🌍  I'm based in Henderson, NV
 * 🖥️  See my portfolio at [My Portfolio](https://melroseceballos.herokuapp.com/)
 * ✉️  You can contact me at [mcm44@hawaii.edu](mailto:mcm44@hawaii.edu)
-* 🧠  I'm learning Advanced Computer Vision via Python and React.js
+* 🧠  I'm learning Advanced Computer Vision via Mediapipe, OpenCV and Pyautogui
 * 🤝  I'm open to collaborating on Projects that I can learn from and enjoy!
 * ⚡  Fun fact, I speak 5 other languages and I have 6 Ranchu Goldfish!